 The art and style reek of the ’90s: very flashy and colorful, almost kitschy.
-Components are very good, especially the dual-layered player boards.
+The components are very good, especially the dual-layered player boards.

 Each round goes through a series of phases:

-- Market phase allows players to buy lab upgrades, build attractions, or hire specialists.
+- The market phase allows players to buy lab upgrades, build attractions, or hire specialists.

-- In Worker phase, players assign workers in their labs, performing tasks like making advanced DNA, create dinosaurs, increase security, collect money etc.
+- In the Worker phase, players assign workers in their labs, performing tasks like making advanced DNA, creating dinosaurs, increasing security, collecting money, etc.